DETAILED ACTION

 Additional elements:

-(Claim 7) A non-transitory computer-readable information recording medium storing a program […] the program causing a computer comprising […] (Mere instructions to apply an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea – see MPEP 2106.05(f).)
+(Claim 10) A non-transitory information recording medium recording a program for […] the program causing a computer to (Mere instructions to apply an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea – see MPEP 2106.05(f).)

-accepts a set of texts released at each of a plurality of dates and times from a past date and time before a base date and time to the base date and time as input, (Mere data gathering – Adding insignificant extra-solution activity of mere data gathering to the judicial exception – see § MPEP2106.05(g).)
+receiving/receive texts released at a plurality of dates and times; (Mere data gathering – Adding insignificant extra-solution activity of mere data gathering to the judicial exception – see § MPEP2106.05(g).)

-(Claim 1) a memory to store the plurality of embedding vectors, and instructions to be executed by said at least one processor (Mere instructions to apply an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea – see MPEP 2106.05(f).)
+training/train a model, including learning the embedding vectors, to output classifications indicating whether prices of the targets have increased or decreased based on the status vectors; (Mere instructions to apply an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea – see MPEP 2106.05(f).)

 Since the claim as a whole, looking at the additional elements individually and in combination, does not contain any other additional elements that are indicative of integration into a practical application, the claim is directed to an abstract idea.